 -- Use this if you don't want visitors to see the experiment yet -- additionally, if you have visitors increasing the numbers on your report, it's impossible to tell if the numbers that appear on the report are from your own visit and conversion, or your visitors' visits and conversions.

-- Close and reopen the incognito window.
-Repeat process until all variations and goals are validated.
+Close and reopen the incognito window.
+Repeat the process until all variations and goals are validated.

 - Use Chrome debugger to aid you in identifying and fixing any issues encountered.